SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/2022-07-26-data-governance.markdown

 ## Data management
 - The goal of data management is to put all of the policies into practice.
 - It's a hands-on daily effort to make sure that the policies we put in place are being followed.

+# Roles
+The first thing we need to consider when it comes to data governance is who is engaged and what their roles are.
+There are usually several roles, but the most important one is *data owner* or *data sponsor*.
+These are the individuals who have ultimate decision-making authority over the data and are solely responsible for ensuring that the data is accurate and up to date.
+These individuals have a deeper understanding of the groundwork that's being done with the data.
+There could be many data owners or data sponsors.
+For instance, a sales data owner, an inventory data owner, etc.